Pregnancy and postpartum are not meant to be times of suffering.

 - Intrusive thoughts: E.g. thoughts of harming the baby or yourself.
 Voicing these thoughts to a therapist does NOT mean a call to the Children’s Aid Society.
 Intrusive thoughts are very common with Postpartum-OCD and can be treated.

 - Low self-confidence: E.g. questioning your ability to parent well, feeling other parents are “doing better” than you, struggles to balance work and home life.

-- Creating attachment with baby: A common struggle with postpartum depression is the difficulty in bonding with your baby.
+- Poor attachment with baby: A common struggle with postpartum depression is the difficulty in bonding with your baby.